sandipsahoo2k2/my/articles/engineering/ds/page_one.md

-## Why page one ?
+## Why page one for java engineers ?
 Sometimes what looks simple is hard in an interview environment, so I thought adding few important basics that may be helpful should I add here.

-1. If your preferred language to code is java ( not python ) then you need to remember few basics to work with arrays.
+If your preferred language to code is java ( not python ) then you need to remember few basics to work with arrays.
 Here is a simple program to do batch processing for a job.
 This is actually a very practical problem that we build time to time.

 Write a method to count number of inputs in each bucket that you create according to their face value.